fastforwardlabs/one-stage-od-inference/README.md

 pip3 install -r requirements.txt
 ```

-Then, to start the application, run the following command from the root directory of the repo:
+To start the application, run the following command from the root directory of the repo:

 ```
 streamlit run app/app.py
 ```

-Note - you may need to configure ports depending on where the application is launched from.
+**Note -** you may need to configure ports depending on where the application is launched from.